ninjaman255/Bn3_revamped/scripts/ezlibs-scripts/readme.md

 - `Asset Name` string
     - name of npc tilesheet from `yourserver/assets/ezlibs-assets/eznpcs/sheet`
     - for example `heel-navi-exe4_black` (no file extension)
+- `Mug Animation Name` string
+    - name of a .animation file to use to animate the NPC's mugshot
+    - the .animation file should be in the /mug folder
 - `Direction` string
     - see the section on [`Directions`](#Directions).
 - `Dialogue Type` string